Zarnetske Watershed Science & Hydroecology Lab @ MSU

 Picture

 My passion for fresh water resource issues and my research of catchment hydroecology has enabled me to work with and assist scientists and decision makers around the world.
-My career has taken me from my roots in the Adirondack region of New York, to school, research, and jobs across the diverse lands of the varied regions of the United States, plus the Arctic, Europe, Australia, and New Zealand.
+My career has taken me from my roots in the Adirondack region of New York, to school, research, and jobs across multiple regions of the United States, plus the Arctic, Europe, Australia, and New Zealand.

 Curriculum Vitae (likely out of date!)